 I get stressed out very easily.
-If you are like me, you have tried everything from meditation, yoga, breathing exercises, taking walks to being in nature.
-Those things do help and I still do at least some of them on a regular basis.
+If you are like me, you have tried everything: meditation, yoga, breathing exercises, taking walks, being in nature, etc. Those things do help and I still do at least some of them on a regular basis.
 But recently, I have been getting overwhelmed by all the tips people have.
 I wrote down a list of all the things I can do to become less stressed.
-This is my list:
+This was my list:

-All of these activities can help.
-But seeing this list may be completely overwhelming.
+All of these things can help.
+But seeing this list is completely overwhelming.
 So, I will share with you what actually helps me de-stress without adding more stress.

 My morning routine used to be: get out of bed.
 Maybe brush teeth or get dressed.
 Done.
 Now, I wake up a bit earlier, brush my teeth, wash my face, get myself a cup of coffee, get dressed, eat some yoghurt and start the day.
 This has really helped me to start the day feeling relaxed and it helps me get out of bed.
 I like to stay in bed for hours after I wake up just to procrastinate starting my day.
 But now that starting my day is enjoyable and calm, I don’t mind getting out of bed and actually look forward to my morning coffee (you could swap this with tea, or any beverage of your choosing, of course).
 It doesn’t really matter what your morning routine is, just slow it down.